-The Diagnostic plug has both J1939 and J1587.
-The Vorad diagnostic has J1587.
 The ABS button can be used to manually retrieve ABS diagnostic codes that are displayed through the ABS dash icon.

 Engine Diagnostics:

 The engine diagnostics will notify the operator of deviations from the programmed limits of the engine through the "Check Engine" lamp in the dashboard.
 Should a system component with the engine develop a deviation, the "Check Engine" lamp will illuminate and a diagnostic code will be logged and stored in the system memory.
 These codes are accessed by a service technician using special equipment.